QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_1.rst

 Overview
 =========

-This lecture and the following one XXXX describe a model that Tjalling Koopmans :cite:`Koopmans` and David Cass :cite:`Cass` used to analyze optimal growth.
+This lecture and in :doc:`Cass-Koopmans Competitive Equilibrium <cass_koopmans_2>` describe a model that Tjalling Koopmans :cite:`Koopmans` and David Cass :cite:`Cass` used to analyze optimal growth.

 The model can be viewed as an extension of the model of Robert Solow